kaiserpreusse/omop_database/README.md

 Database setup has to be done manually but this guide facilitates the process.

-> :point_right: Some settings are not parameterized yet.
-For now Postgres and OMOP CDM v5.3.1 are hard coded.See this project to load some synthetic health data to the OMOP CDM database: https://github.com/kaiserpreusse/synthea2omop
+> :point_right: See this project to load some synthetic health data to the OMOP CDM database: https://github.com/kaiserpreusse/synthea2omop

 ## Basic steps